baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 approaches), as it provides significant flexibility, while ensuring type safety.

-The follwing table provides an overview of different approaches to union types:
+The following table provides an overview of different approaches to union types:

 ```